 This is a typical Bengali style curry made with green jackfruit named Echore Kosha.
-It is almost a dry preparation with very little gravy and can be relished with plain steamed rice, pulao or chapatti / parathas.
+It is almost a dry preparation with very little gravy and can be relished with plain steamed rice, pulao or chapati / parathas.

 It also tastes yummy with some hot puris for a lazy sunday breakfast.
 This recipe is slow cooked in its own juices with just a sprinkle of some water.
-Please check for a step by step method with pictures to prepare it.
+So check for a step by step method with pictures to prepare it.

 - 3 tbsp. mustard oil